Stacey Solomon

-Stacey Chanelle Clare Solomon-Swash (born 4 October 1989) is an English singer and television personality.
-She finished in third place on the sixth series of The X Factor in 2009, and won the tenth series of I'm a Celebrity...
-Get Me Out of Here! in 2010.
-Her debut single, a cover of "Driving Home for Christmas", was released in 2011, followed by her debut studio album, Shy, in 2015.
-In 2016, Solomon presented I'm a Celebrity: Extra Camp, and began appearing as a panellist on the ITV talk show Loose Women.
+Stacey Chanelle Clare Solomon (born 4 October 1989) is an English television personality and singer.
+In 2009, she was a contestant on the sixth series of the ITV talent show The X Factor, in which she finished in third place.
+The following year, she appeared on the tenth series of the ITV reality show I'm a Celebrity...
+Get Me Out of Here!, which she won.

+Solomon's debut single, a cover of "Driving Home for Christmas", was released in 2011, and her debut studio album, Shy, was released in 2015.
+In 2016, she co-presented I'm a Celebrity: Extra Camp, an ITV2 spin-off from the main show.
+Since 2016, Solomon has appeared as a panellist on the ITV talk show Loose Women.
+In 2019, she was a regular panellist on the ITV2 comedy show Celebrity Juice.

 Early life

-Stacey Chanelle Clare Solomon was born in Dagenham, London, on 4 October 1989, the daughter of Fiona, a nurse and David Neal Solomon, a photographer.
-Her mother was born into an Anglican family and was the daughter of a vicar, but converted to Judaism before marrying Solomon's father, who is of Iraqi-Jewish and Polish-Jewish descent.
-Her parents divorced when she was nine.
-She has said of her Jewish background, "Growing up, the influence Judaism had on me was an overwhelming understanding to love those around you, care for others as if they are part of your family and strive to be the best individual you can be."
-She attended a Christian primary school, where she said she "felt included and no different to [her] peers", but later studied at the Jewish King Solomon High School in Barkingside.
+Stacey Chanelle Clare Solomon was born on 4 October 1989, and grew up in Dagenham, East London, and attended King Solomon High School.